1992 Israeli legislative election: Aftermath

 Rabin's government advanced the peace process to unprecedented levels; the Oslo Accords were signed with Yasser Arafat's PLO in 1993 and the Israel–Jordan peace treaty in 1994.
 The government's willingness to make peace with Syria and concede the Golan Heights led to Avigdor Kahalani and Emanuel Zisman leaving the party to form the Third Way.

+The government also continued sweeping reforms of the previously socialised economy, which had been set up by Labour's forerunners.
+Measures were enacted to privatise more public assets and to attract foreign capital.
+Meanwhile, a new national health insurance was introduced, ending the old Histadrut-dominated insurance system.
+Healthcare and education spending were increased.

 After Rabin's assassination on 4 November 1995, Shimon Peres took over as Prime Minister and formed a new government on 22 November 1995.
 His coalition was the same as before; Labor, Meretz and Yiud.
 Peres called early elections in 1996 in order to seek a mandate to continue the peace process, in which he lost.